top of page

 Can you tell me more about the application process and timeline?

 Sure thing!
 After checking out our website, FAQ, and Q+A video, you will fill out our streamlined application (only a few questions!) by the application deadline.
-It goes to a panel of professional makers and entrepreneurs that will choose semi-finalists for FORGE by mid-February, 2023.
-Greg, Chie, and the panelists will host interviews with semi-finalists during the weeks of March 1-10th, and announce our Fellows on April 4th, 2023!
-The Fellowship will begin on May 1st, 2023 and run until October 31st, 2023.
+It goes to a panel of professional makers and entrepreneurs that will choose semi-finalists for FORGE by mid-February.
+Greg, Chie, and the panelists will host interviews with semi-finalists during the first weeks of March, and send out invitations to join us in Fellowship in March!
+The Fellowship will begin on May 1st and run until October 31st.

 In May, your FORGE Fellowship programming will officially begin!